 - Contributing writer for TODAY Health online, The Boston Globe, German Runner’s World, and other publications

-- Columnist for the German newspaper WELT (December 2016-present)
+- Columnist for the German newspaper Die Welt (December 2016-present)

 - Columnist for the German running magazine Laufzeit & Condition (November 2017-present)

-- Ambassador for running, fitness, and health for the Berlin Marathon (2017-present)
+- Running and fitness expert for the Berlin Marathon (2017-present)